uts-magic-lab/magic-lab-website/README.md

     We commit JSON data and rendered HTML to this branch, so a change on one worksheet would produce a change to the corresponding data file and HTML file.

 ### Spreadsheet to DOM Transformation

+On each worksheet, rows are grouped by their "section" column.
+Within the section a div is created for each row.
+Each cell is transformed with [markdown](http://daringfireball.net/projects/markdown/) and placed into a div with a class derived from its column title.
+This makes it easy to write custom CSS to lay out specific fields on specific pages.

+Some fields are treated specially:

+- **Title**: GSS inserts a field by this name if there is not one already, so we hide it by default.
+To show it, set its `display` property to something other than `none` in the CSS.
+- **Link**: This is automatically converted into a hyperlink, and combined with the **Name** field if both are present.
+This is often more convenient than using markdown to get the same result.
+- **Picture**: This is automatically converted into an image in the "assets" folder.

 For example, this data: